 All yogurt should be refrigerated.
-With French-style yogurt, you don't have to keep a cover on it since it's so fatty, but it doesn't hurt to keep it protected so that it doesn't absorb the flavors in your refrigerator.
+Technically, French-style yogurt doesn't have to be covered since it's so fatty, but it helps to keep it protected so that it doesn't absorb other flavors in your refrigerator.
 Homemade yogurt can last weeks while sealed and up to two weeks after opening.
-Store-bought yogurt is good until the expiration date and maybe a few days after.
+Store-bought yogurt is good until the expiration date (and maybe a few days after) printed on the label.

 Nutrition and Benefits